 Skip to main content

-pGCL Frontend
+pgcl2heyvl Frontend

-The pgcl2heyvl tool is being phased out and its functionality is being integrated directly into Caesar itself.
-This will enable the use of the proof rule encodings with features of Caesar that pgcl2heyvl does not support, such as domain declarations or a more powerful set of expressions.
+Using HeyVL directly enables the use of the proof rule encodings with features of Caesar that pgcl2heyvl does not support, such as domain declarations or a more powerful set of expressions.
+Furthermore, Caesar's proof rules have support for slicing, which enables detailed error messages such as "the invariant is not inductive".

 Using pgcl2heyvl